COVESA/ramses-sdk/doc/community.md

 # Contact

-You can reach out to us over `ramses at genivi.org`.
+You can reach out to us over `ramses-oss at list.bmw.com`.